DCC-EX/dcc-ex.github.io/docs/ex-rail/EX-RAIL-reference.rst

 Turnouts/Points
 ===============

-All the below turnout/point definitions will define turnouts/points that are advertised to WiThrottle apps, Engine Driver, and JMRI, unless the HIDDEN keyword is used.
+All the below turnout/point definitions will define turnouts/points that are advertised to WiThrottle apps, Engine Driver, and |JMRI|, unless the HIDDEN keyword is used.

 "description" is an optional parameter, and must be enclosed in quotes "".
 If you don't wish this turnout/point to be advertised to throttles, then substitute the word HIDDEN (with no "") instead of the description.